kayAbdulrazaq/100-days-of-code/Log.md

+### I really tried hard to stay consistent but life happenens.
+I won't give up and I will start over.
+I have created another file under 100 days of code repo - 'Log2.md' and will be logging my second try with 100 Days of Code and hopefully this time, when life happens...
+I come out of it with a lemonade or something lol
+#####

 ### Day 21 - 24: August 6th - 9th , 2017
 #####
 **Progress**: Finished Codecademy's make a website course.
 Volunteered to upgrade the SEO features of non profit organization's wordpress self hosting site.
 Spent alot of time reading about SEO and applying what I am learning to the website.